ArthurItajahy/OSS-Orbital-Simulator-System/README.md

-# Orbiscript
+# W°

-Orbiscript is a domain-specific language designed to handle the complexities of orbital mechanics and space computations.
-Whether you're working on interplanetary missions, orbital simulations, or just learning about space, Orbiscript offers a straightforward, intuitive syntax for space enthusiasts and professionals alike.
+W° is a domain-specific language designed to handle the complexities of orbital mechanics and space computations.
+Whether you're working on interplanetary missions, orbital simulations, or just learning about space, W° offers a straightforward, intuitive syntax for space enthusiasts and professionals alike.

 ---